 Tarragona is a port city located on Catalonia's Costa Daurada (northeastern Spain) and on Mediterranean Sea.
 Costa Daurada ("Golden Coast") is named for the colour of the sand when the sun is shining.
 Spain's Golden Coast is the area between Cunit (Baix Penedes) and Alcanar (Montsia).
 Tarragona City has population around 132,200 and covers a total area of approx 58 km2 (22 ml2).

 In 2017, Tarragona cruise port and one of Europe's major cruise lines -Costa Cruises, signed a deal for homeporting here the 1727-passenger ship Costa neoRiviera in the period between June 2 through September 22, 2017.

-The port's proximity to Barcelona and the myriad of attractions in and around the city makes Tarragona an attractive and cheap departure port for Costa Crociere.
+The port's proximity to Barcelona and the myriad of attractions in and around the city make Tarragona an attractive and cheap departure port for Costa Crociere.
 The scheduled weekly departures plus 2 additional ship calls (by the 3780-passenger Costa Favolosa) resulted in around 470,00 cruise tourists to the port in season 2017. neoRiviera's departures were scheduled for the Fridays.
 The ship's Mediterranean itinerary included Savona, Porto Torres (Sardinia Island), Port Mahon (Menorca Island), Ibiza Island, Formentera Island and Palma de Mallorca (Majorca Island) on 7-day round-trips from Tarragona.

 In 2016, Tarragona port handled 22 cruise ships - a double increase over 2015.
 For season 2018, the port had booked 50 ship calls.